SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 Accessing the media files in the SD card require that you switch the camera into a playback mode.
 There are several different playback modes, each allowing you to view or manipulate the files differently.
 The camera interface allows you to switch between playback modes, and carry out actions specific to each mode.

-#### 3. Current State
+#### 3. System State

-The current state of the camera is monitored through a set of characteristics.
+The system state of the camera is monitored through a set of bool values.
 Is the camera overheating?
 Is the camera connected to a PC?
 Is it currently taking a single photo, or continuous photos?
 The answers to these and similar questions are found in the camera interface.

 #### 4. Settings